-- Leadership Development- training opportunities to develop leaders in the disability community to achieve social justice and meet community needs.
+- Leadership Development - training opportunities to develop leaders in the disability community to achieve social justice and meet community needs.
 Participants learn about the legislative process and techniques to influence decision makers to create change in their communities.

 LCCIL offers transition services to adults who want to live independently in their homes in the community and youth who seek a fully productive, independent life as they transition into adulthood.
 Programs include:

-- Community Reintegration Program -assists individuals, 59 and younger, to transition out of nursing homes, into their own homes in the community.
+- Community Transition Services - assists individuals to transition out of nursing homes into their own homes in the community.

-- Youth Leadership -a 30-week program taught in schools to prepare youth for transition into adulthood.
+- Pre-Employment Transition Services - a 30-week program taught in schools to prepare youth for transition into adulthood.
 Topics include: job exploration, counseling in post-secondary education, workplace readiness training, and instruction in self-advocacy.

 - Youth Transition Services - youth who have completed or are no longer enrolled in secondary education learn key concepts to prepare for success in adulthood.
 Topics include employment, independent living skills training, accessing community resources, financial literacy, access to public transportation, and more.